intel-secl/certificate-management-service/README.md

 ```

 ### Install `go` version >= `go1.12.12`
 The `Certificate Management Service` requires Go version 1.12.12 that has support for `go modules`.
 The build was validated with the latest version 1.12.12 of `go`.
 It is recommended that you use 1.12.12 version of `go`.
-More recent versions may introduce compatibility issues.
 You can use the following to install `go`.
 ```shell
 wget https://dl.google.com/go/go1.12.12.linux-amd64.tar.gz
 tar -xzf go1.12.12.linux-amd64.tar.gz